pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

 ### Check firmware

+1. Validate the firmware.

-1. Verify that the correct firmware versions for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.
+   Verify that the correct firmware versions are present for the node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.

 1. If necessary, update the firmware.